jtr13/D3/EDAV4Notes.md

 Binding data
 =======
-### Number of DOM elements = number of data values
+### 1. Number of DOM elements = number of data values

 Open a downloaded copy of [SixBlueCircles.html](https://raw.githubusercontent.com/jtr13/D3/master/SixBlueCircles.html), or use this [online version](https://jtr13.github.io/D3/SixBlueCircles.html).
 (Right click to open in a new tab.)

-Bind data to the circles in the JavaScript Console with the following code:
+Define the following variables by executing this code in the Console:

 ``` js
 var svg = d3.select("svg");